-Maine Has the Second Poorest Town in the Country
+Maine Has the 2nd Poorest Town in America

 When I think of where the majority of the poorest towns in the United States are, my mind automatically goes to the south, typically Mississippi, Alabama, Louisiana, and Kentucky.
 That's based on general news and information I've heard over the years.